 "Neoliberalism sees competition as the defining characteristic of human relations ...Inequality is recast as virtuous: a reward for utility and a generator of wealth, which trickles down to enrich everyone.
 Efforts to create a more equal society are both counterproductive and morally corrosive.
 The market ensures that everyone gets what they deserve"

-Crucially, though, inequality was viewed to be acceptable and an inevitable part of the human condition.
+Crucially, though, inequality was viewed to be an acceptable dynamic in the economy as it reflected an inevitable part of the human condition.
 We all, they argued, have competing and differing ideas about what we want and this makes it impossible for the State to organise welfare in a way that will meet and satisfy a common purpose.
 And, in the eyes of Hayek (1944) and Friedman (1951), only the market can detect what people really require or need: only the market is 'just' as it is bereft of conflicts of interest.
 Quite simply, they insisted that the supporters of the Welfare State failed to understand human nature since people are essentially individualistic, self-interested, rational actors and not altruistic.
 As a consequence, the notion of a Welfare State is, for neoliberal advocates, erroneously based on an optimistic view of people.
-By contrast, a truly prosperous and free economy would provide ample opportunities for individuals to find their rightful place in society and the wealth produced would 'trickle down' from the top of the pyramid of success to the bottom and, by doing so, would benefit all.
+By contrast, a truly prosperous and free economy would provide ample opportunities for individuals to satisfy their ambitions, find their rightful place in society while the wealth produced from these competitive endeavours would 'trickle down' from the top of the pyramid of success to the bottom and, by doing so, would benefit all.

 On an even greater scale, this demand to be successful and profitable has also led to catastrophic environmental pollution and destruction (see 'The Environment') along with numerous travesties inflicted on Indigenous people.
 In Brazil, for example, the Indigenous people of the Amazon and the global atmosphere have been devastated by unrestricted forestry clearances to provide an increased infrastructure for money-making timber sales and the creation of larger cattle farms, or a combination of the two (see video).
 All of these activities, alongside many others, have caused even more destruction (as epitomised by 'Global Warming') that impact upon each and every one of us regardless of wealth, ethnicity, religion or persuasion.
 And it is precisely these elements of neoliberal greed that (In)Injustice International is intent on exposing.